MUNICIPAL LIGHT PLANT (MLP) SOLAR REBATE PROGRAM

 The rebate application process will follow the standard interconnection process with the additional steps and documents required:

-- Submit Interconnection Application and supporting documents to email@example.com along with:
+- Submit Interconnection Application and supporting documents to email@example.com

 - Application reviewed and approved by Belmont Light (typically within 10 business days of when application fee and all required documents are received by Belmont Light)